KhanhNgoNG/cnpm/README.md

     ```bash
     npm start
     ```
 Congrats!
-The app is now accessible at [localhost:1234](http://localhost:3030).
+The app is now accessible at [localhost].